 Dolphins are small toothed whales, or ‘odontocetes’ which means ‘toothed sea-monster’ in Greek.
-They are grouped into five families; the ocean dolphins are the biggest family with 38 species; there are also four river dolphin families each with only one member.
+They are grouped into five families; the ocean dolphins are the biggest family with 38 species; there are also four river dolphin families.

 All dolphins are highly mobile, powerful predators who hunt fast-moving fish, squid, and other sea creatures.
 They have super-streamlined bodies, blubber to keep them warm, a single blowhole, and most have a dorsal fin and countershading camouflage which means they are darker on their back than their belly.